Hello Kitty Online: Housing system

 Each player's farm has an allotted space on which the farm's owner can build a house.
 In order to build a house, players require a land certificate, which can be bought from an NPC or received as a quest reward.
 Construction can begin after sufficient amounts of the required resources have been accumulated.
 There is a variety of different houses; the more elaborate and extravagant, the more expensive.

 Once a house is completed, players can furnish the interiors with different appliances, furniture and interior elements such as wallpapers and floorboards.

 Socializing

-HKO advocates the concept of "social networking".
-Players can view other players' blogs, send email, and watch uploaded videos from in-game or on the SanrioTown web site.
+The design of Hello Kitty Online emphasizes the use of the game and SanrioTown web site as a social community platform.
+A number of social features found on SanrioTown were integrated directly into the game client, and HKO players are able to access SanrioTown's video sharing service, blogs and emails with a hellokitty.com address.
+Players can also participate in the discussions posted on the community forums.
+The official HKO website includes a wiki, which players can edit to include updated information about the game.

 Players can also band together to form a guild.
 Guildmates can help each other build to speed up the construction of houses.
 Group Quests were planned to be available in future updates to the game.

-Community

-The design of Hello Kitty Online emphasizes the use of the game and SanrioTown web site as a social community platform.
-A number of social features found on SanrioTown were integrated directly into the game client, and HKO players are able to access SanrioTown's video sharing service, blogs and emails with a hellokitty.com address.
-Players can also participate in the discussions posted on the community forums.

-The official HKO website includes a wiki, nicknamed Kittypedia by forum users, which players can edit to include updated information about the game.
-The wiki discusses pets, items, NPCs, guilds, and other aspects of the game.
+Hello Kitty Online contains no direct player-versus-player conflict, though players may choose to compete amongst themselves in a number of available minigames.